justintadlock/cleaner-gallery/readme.txt

 * Ability to exclude or include any images from your gallery.
 * Doesn't load any extra CSS or JavaScript unless you choose to do so.

-### Integrates with 18 different Lightbox-type scripts:
+### Integrates with 18 different Lightbox-type scripts

 1. [Lightbox 2](http://www.huddletogether.com/projects/lightbox2/)
 2. [Slimbox](http://www.digitalia.be/software/slimbox)